 Haryana: 'Betrayed' Akali Dal lashes out at BJP for inducting its lone MLA into its fold

-Chandigarh, Sep 27: Shiromani Akali Dal (SAD) chief Sukhbir Singh Badal on Friday lashed out at the BJP for inducting its lone sitting MLA in Haryana into its fold, saying what the the saffron party has done is "unethical and unfortunate".
+Chandigarh, Sep 27: Shiromani Akali Dal (SAD) chief Sukhbir Singh Badal on Friday lashed out at the BJP for inducting its lone sitting MLA in Haryana into its fold, saying what the saffron party has done is "unethical and unfortunate".

 Badal said every relationship has a 'maryada' and inducting SAD's sitting MLA in its fold violates the dignity of their alliance.
-SAD's lone MLA from Kalanwali Balkaur Singh joined the Bharatiya Janata Party in New Delhi on Thursday, where he praised Chief Minister Manohar Lal Khattar for providing an "honest" government to the state.
+SAD's lone MLA from Kalanwali Balkaur Singh joined the BJP in New Delhi on Thursday, where he praised Chief Minister Manohar Lal Khattar for providing an "honest" government to the state.

 Badal said the alliance with the saffron party was intact in Punjab and Delhi and asserted that the SAD would contest the Haryana assembly polls alone.
 "There is a 'maryada' (dignity) of relationship (alliance).
 What BJP has done, inducting our sitting MLA (into its own fold) is unethical and violated the maryada (dignity)," Sukhbir told reporters in Amritsar district.